aws-samples/fine-tune-qwen2-vl-with-llama-factory/README.md

 The model's performance is then evaluated using the [financial-statement-table-html](https://huggingface.co/datasets/apoidea/financial-statement-table-html) dataset, which provides standardized metrics for assessing table structure recognition and content extraction accuracy in financial statements.

-If you suffer from the torch.OutOfMemoryError, you can go to the step Quantization with AutoAWQ

 #### Step 1.
 Inference

 ```bash